petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/using-the-web-content-display-widget.md

 1. In the *Select Web Content* dialog, click the web content you want to add.

+   If you organize your content using folders, you can visualize all the available content by navigating through the folders.
+Use the breadcrumbs located on top of the folders section to help your navigation.

 1. Setup optional [web content display options](#web-content-display-setup-options).

 1. Click *Save* and close the *Web Content Display Configuration* dialog.